-DO NOT use harsh abrasive cleaners or sharp metal scrapers to clean the oven door glass since they can scratch the surface, which may result in shattering of the glass.
+DO NOT use harsh abrasive cleaners or sharp metal scrapers to clean the oven door glass or glass lid since they can scratch the surface, which may result in shattering of the glass.

 Always keep combustible materials, e.g. curtains, and flammable liquids a safe distance away from your cooker.